mricardo888/mricardo888/README.md

 ## 🧠 About Me

 - 💻 I code in **Python**, **Java**, and **JavaScript**
-- 🔍 Always learning something new
+- 🔍 Constantly learning and experimenting
-- 🛠️ I enjoy working on projects that challenge me to grow
+- 🛠️ I enjoy projects that push me out of my comfort zone
-- 🌱 Currently exploring backend development and automation
+- 🌱 Currently diving into **backend development** and **automation**

 ---